|

 17-Mar.
 16, 1979--

-Similar to the difficulties between Cambodia and Vietnam,
+Similar to the difficulties between Cambodia and

-once that conflict ended, ideological and historical
+South Vietnam, but once that conflict ended,

-differences interfered with Sino-Vietnamese relations.
+ideological and historical differences interfered with

-China launched a massive attack along their common
+massive attack along their common border.
+Vietnam's

-defense, causing major casualties to the Chinese People's
+major casualties to the Chinese People's Liberation

-lesson and withdrew.
+and withdrew.
 Results of this war include: moving

 Hanoi closer to the Soviet Union, which was a rival of

-China; a modernization of the PLA as China realized they
+China; a modernization of the PLA as China realized

-with between Vietnam and China.
+border conflict with between Vietnam and China.
 (See

 below).